TO MAIL STARS:

 Into a plastic bag go a star and an explanation:

-"I am part of our American flag that has flown over a home in the U.S.A.
+"I am part of our American flag that has flown over the U.S.A.
 I can no longer fly.
 The sun and winds have caused me to become tattered and torn.

 You are not forgotten."